How to Take a day trip from Paris to Château de Chantilly

 Château de Chantilly

 France is a country full of châteaux, and if you find yourself in Paris, you’re not far from a handful of them, including Château de Chantilly.
 Chantilly, France is a town of roughly 11,000 inhabitants that sits a 20-minute train ride North of Paris.
-The town is set within a forest of roughly 15,000 acres and is home to Europe’s largest horse stables as well as Château de Chantilly.
+The town is set within a forest of over 15,000 acres and is home to Europe’s largest horse stables as well as Château de Chantilly.

 You can find the château hours and daily programs here.